diogolpires/diogolpires.github.io/teaching.md

 ## Teaching Assistance

-* 2025/2026 Spring Term -- Introduction to programming in R for biologists (Summer course directed to PhD students)\
+* 2025/2026 Spring Term -- Introduction to Programming in R for Biologists (Summer course directed to PhD students)\
   Course Assistance at the Department of Biology, University of Copenhagen

 * 2022/2023 Winter Term -- Introduction to Probability and Statistics (BSc in Mathematics and BSc in Computer Science)\